Your claim could be worth...

 There’s a three-year time limit to make a compensation claim after a dog bite accident or any other personal injury.
 However, this doesn’t necessarily mean that you have three years following the date of your accident to start the claims process.

 In fact, you are required to have raised a court action or settled your claim within this three-year time frame.
-There are some exceptions to this rule, so we advise having an initial consultation with our personal injury lawyer for dog bites as soon as possible.
+There are some exceptions to this rule, so we advise having an initial consultation with our personal injury lawyers for dog bites as soon as possible.

 The length of time it takes to settle a dog bite claim will depend on several factors, such as the complexity of the case and whether liability is disputed.